RobotDegilim/ME461_LABS/README.md

 1. Install the _Remote Development_ extension in VSCode.

-2. Clone the repo (or forked repo) to a directory named me461 on your desktop ```git clone https://github.com/RobotDegilim/ME461_LABS.git ~/Desktop/me461```.
+2. Clone the repo (or forked repo) to any desired location.
+A suitable place might be a directory named me461 on your desktop ```git clone https://github.com/RobotDegilim/ME461_LABS.git ~/Desktop/me461```.

-    The directory structure should look as follows
+    The directory structure should look similar to the following:

     ```
     Desktop
-    ├── me461
+    └── me461
         ├── .devcontainer
         ├── labs_ws
         └── util